Entropiax/metatron/README.md

 # metatron
-I hope this going to be very fun.
+I hope this will be very fun.